bbc/adaptivepodcasting/docs/roadmap.md

 Trunk's Nathan Broadbent and Alex Stone added Vibrate, SSML, Looping and other features.
 Rebecca Saw's editor is picked up and further developed adding a basic set of features.
 Giving non-developers a easy way to get started and understand the perceptive podcasting project.

-## 2021
-In Aug 2021, Adaptive podcasting recieved support from the [European Broadcasting Union](https://www.ebu.ch/) [(EBU)'s media innovation fund](https://www.ebu.ch/media/media-innovation-fund), providing the whole code base to EBU members 12 months ahead of the public open source release.
-The University of York start work on a branch of the codebase addomh accessibility features to aid with their [research](https://www.aes.org/e-lib/browse.cfm?elib=19742) into [narrative importance and time squeeze](https://github.com/bbc/adaptivepodcasting/blob/main/docs/writing-a-podcast-using-code.md#extensions-and-namespaces)

-## 2022
-The first edition of the Adaptive podcasting player is made available in the [Google play store](https://play.google.com/store/apps/details?id=uk.co.bbc.perceptivepodcasts).
-The web editor is made available under the [BBC's Makerbox project](https://www.bbc.co.uk/makerbox/tools/adaptive-podcasting).

-## 2023
-University of York's and BBC R&D's codebase are merged and made open source under the Apache licence.
-A [video](https://www.youtube.com/watch?v=F5ZvlezILOw) is produced for the release and made available under a CC licence.

-## 2018

 ## 2020
 The project name Perceptive podcasting is changed to a more descriptive Adaptive podcasting.
-A [video](https://www.youtube.com/watch?v=zTAryDY3YTQ) is produced during the pandemic.
+A [video](https://www.youtube.com/watch?v=zTAryDY3YTQ) is produced during the covid pandemic.

 ## 2021
 In Aug 2021, Adaptive podcasting recieved support from the [European Broadcasting Union](https://www.ebu.ch/) [(EBU)'s media innovation fund](https://www.ebu.ch/media/media-innovation-fund), providing the whole code base to EBU members 12 months ahead of the public open source release.

-James Shephard and Anthony Onumonu started work internally to update the code base to Kotlin instead of Android java code.
+The web editor is made available under the [BBC's Makerbox project](https://www.bbc.co.uk/makerbox/tools/adaptive-podcasting).
+This is marked with a [R&D blog post](https://www.bbc.co.uk/rd/blog/2022-09-adaptive-podcasting).

+The University of York start work on a branch of the codebase adding accessibility features to aid with their [research](https://www.aes.org/e-lib/browse.cfm?elib=19742) into [narrative importance and time squeeze](https://github.com/bbc/adaptivepodcasting/blob/main/docs/writing-a-podcast-using-code.md#extensions-and-namespaces)

 ## 2022
 The first edition of the Adaptive podcasting player is made available in the [Google play store](https://play.google.com/store/apps/details?id=uk.co.bbc.perceptivepodcasts).
 The web editor is made available under the [BBC's Makerbox project](https://www.bbc.co.uk/makerbox/tools/adaptive-podcasting).

-This is marked with a [R&D blog post](https://www.bbc.co.uk/rd/blog/2022-09-adaptive-podcasting).
+James Shephard, Anthony Onumonu and Kamara Bennett started work internally to update the code base and switch to Kotlin instead of Android java code.

 ## 2023
-In October 2023, the code bases for [Adaptive podcasting were combined and made public](https://github.com/bbc/adaptivepodcasting) under an Apache 2 licence along with other [related research](https://www.bbc.co.uk/rd/publications/adaptive-podcasting-open-source-release).
+University of York's and BBC R&D's codebase are merged and finally made [open source](https://www.bbc.co.uk/opensource/projects/adaptive-podcasting) in October 2023 under the Apache licence along with other [related research](https://www.bbc.co.uk/rd/publications/adaptive-podcasting-open-source-release).
+.
+A promotional [video](https://www.youtube.com/watch?v=F5ZvlezILOw) is produced for the release and made available under a CC licence.

+BBC R&D, University of York and Public Code, will work together to steward the codebase.

 ## 2024

-BBC R&D's support for the project has formally finished, we have provided the code base to the community and industry to take in different ways.
+BBC R&D's support for the project has formally finished, the provided code base is available to the community and industry to take in different ways.

+### Feature requests
 There is a number of feature requests in the [GitHub issues](https://github.com/bbc/adaptivepodcasting/issues), which have been raised from the community of practice over the last 5 years.

 Most of them exist around what SMIL already supports for example filters, advance time muliplation, accessing streaming sources, a fallback system providing graceful degradation.

 There is also a need to operate closer to the new podcasting ecosystem using the podcast 2.0 namespace.

+### Player requests
 The big question exists around a iOS player, as a large number of people use iOS for podcasts.
 We have always had the question and ultimately rather than create a iOS player, Android player, etc player.
 WASM/webassembly has matured over the last 6 years and it makes sense for future development of the player.

+### Other requests
+BBC R&D, York and Public Code will happily work with others around changes, updates and integration options into other code bases.